ryan4yin/thiscute.world/content/posts/2023/Q2/nixos-and-flake-basics/index.en.md

 }
 ```

-This is just an example configuration, refer to this format to write your own overlays configuration, import the configuration as a NixOS Module or a Home Manager Module, and then deploy it to see the effect.
+refer to this example to write your own overlays, import the configuration as a NixOS Module or a Home Manager Module, and then deploy it to see the effect.

 #### Modular overlays